-Effect: The District has over reported its matching contributions for the College Ahead subcontractor covering appropriate accounting and reporting of in-kind matching contributions for this program.
+Effect: The District has over reported its matching contributions for the College

+Ahead Program and Mobilizing for College in their Annual Performance subcontractor covering appropriate accounting and reporting of in-kind matching contributions for this program.
 In addition, District personnel responsible for reviewing and approving invoices from the subcontractor were not sufficiently trained in the regulations of this program in order to determine if the matching contributions were appropriate.
-The error for District service matching was the result of a basic spreadsheet error.
+The error for